 - To what degree was the project on budget?

-- What was the overall effectiveness of the change management program?
+- What is the overall effectiveness of your change management program?

-Analyzing their responses, Prosci correlated data from the final question on change management effectiveness with the three previous dimensions of success: meeting objectives, staying on schedule, and staying on budget.
+Analyzing their responses, Prosci correlated data from the final question on change management effectiveness with the three dimensions of project success: meeting objectives, staying on schedule, and staying on budget.
 The result?
-Projects and initiatives are more successful the more effectively the people side of change is managed.
-The results provide a compelling argument for investing the time, resources and energy in change management.
+The more effectively they managed the people side of change, the better the outcomes.

 The graph below shows how change management effectiveness correlates with meeting project objectives.
 The data points represent the percentage of participants who met or exceeded objectives in each of the change management effectiveness categories (poor, fair, good and excellent).

-Of the participants who had excellent change management programs in place, 93% met or exceeded objectives.
-Of those with good change management programs, 77% met or exceeded objectives, while 43% with fair change management programs met or exceeded objectives.
-Only 15%—or about 1 in 6—of those with poor change management programs met or exceeded objectives.
+Of the participants who had excellent change management programs in place, 88% met or exceeded objectives.
+Of those with good change management programs, 73% met or exceeded objectives, while 39% with fair change management programs met or exceeded objectives.
+Only 13%—or about 1 in 8—of those with poor change management programs met or exceeded objectives.

 Staying on schedule